jan-kasi/school-notes/notes/02 The Philosophy of Free Will.md

 Hobbes: Liberty is simply the silence of the law. (we don’t have a power of freedom)

-- Liberty is the space left where coercive law doesn’t impose obligations on us.
+- Liberty is the space left where coercive law doesn't impose obligations on us.
 That is where we have a right to liberty.

-- This is unsatisfactory if we want right to liberty to limit law: it is a right that limits what the law can do, not the space left after law.
+- This is unsatisfactory if we want the right to liberty to be able to limit law: i.e, if it is a right that limits what the law can do, not the space left after law.

 Reason: reason is a capacity to understand and respond to justifications

 - Right to liberty is based on the capacity to respond to arguments and justifications.

-- Coercion doesn’t treat us with the respect deserved for reason.
+- Coercion doesn't treat us with the respect deserved for reason.
   - Ignores capacity to reason and just issues threats.

 Issue with reason:

-- Coercer isn’t ceasing to argue or reason, they are providing a different type of argument
+- Coercer isn't ceasing to argue or reason, they are providing a different type of argument
   - Producing a threat as a justification by producing an effect.
   - It is not a substitute for argument, it is a different type of argument.
 It uses the capacity to make your life worse, and poses this as the argument for the coercion.